 Morocco is located in north-west Africa, in an area historically visited by a wide variety of people from throughout the world, including European sailors, Arabic missionaries and African merchants.
-Its cuisine is accordingly a complex one with a rich history that you can taste.
+Its cooking is consequently a fancy one with a fashionable history that you simply will style.

 The traditional & original Moroccan food is well known and much respected by most chefs worldwide due to its taste, diversity, and combination of meat, vegetables, and spices which make it very healthy, tasty and special.

 As an example of our original Moroccan food is the tagine of lamb, beef or poultry stew.
 Other common ingredients might embrace almonds, hard-boiled eggs, prunes, lemons, tomatoes, and alternative contemporary vegetables.
 In Morocco, the tagine, like alternative dishes is understood for its distinctive seasoner and taste, that comes from a mix of spices together with saffron, cumin, coriander, cinnamon, ginger, and ground red pepper.

 The tagine's name is taken from the distinctive ceramic ware dish with a round shape prime during which it's steamed and served.
 Another original Moroccan food, necessary dietary staple is couscous, made of fine organic grains of a wheat product referred to as flour.
 It is served in many alternative ways in which, with vegetables, meat, or seafood.

 A typical lunch meal in Morocco begins with a series of salads and side-dishes, followed by a tagine or one thing similar.
 Bread is eaten with every meal.
 Often, for a proper meal, a lamb or chicken dish is next, or couscous topped with meat and vegetables on a Friday.